IsaacSchemm/RadioHomeEngine/README.md

 RadioHomeEngine monitors LMS for infrared remote commands, and performs actions based on the mappings in `LyrionIR.fs`.

-In the default mapping, the "Source" button is used to flip between modes for the number buttons, and the number buttons trigger a prompt that can activate "atomic actions":
+In the default mapping, the "Source" button is used to flip between modes for the number buttons, and the number buttons trigger a prompt that can activate "atomic actions".

-* 00: Information
-* 01: Play CD
-* 02: Rip CD
-* 03: Eject CD
-* 09: Weather
+See the file `AtomicActions.fs` for these codes.

 ### Audio CD playback